The Adventure Zone Royale: Episode 14

 many, many eels.

 Okay, first in the order is Rictus.
-Now, Rictus, with a speed of 30, you are able to move up six of these stairs with your move action if that is how you want to spend your entire move action.
+Now, Rictus, with a speed of 30, you are able to move up six of these stairs with your move action, if that is how you want to spend your entire move action.

 Scorpo is standing right next to you.
 He could have an attack of opportunity, but

-you have no reason to think he would do that to you.
+you... have no reason to think he would do that to you.

 The alcoves are staying in place.
-The alcoves are built into the tower.

-which increases my ac to 15.
+Which increases my AC to 15.

 Okay, great.
 Mark that as being used for this trial.